apache/hudi/website/versioned_docs/version-0.11.1/schema_evolution.md

 ---

 Schema evolution allows users to easily change the current schema of a Hudi table to adapt to the data that is changing over time.
-As of 0.11.0 release, Spark SQL(spark3.1.x and spark3.2.1) DDL support for Schema  evolution has been added and is experimental.
+As of 0.11.0 release, Spark SQL (Spark 3.1.x, 3.2.1 and above) DDL support for Schema  evolution has been added and is experimental.

 ### Scenarios